osisoft/OCS-Docs/Content_Portal/How_To_Guides/communities/community-roles.md

 ### Tenant Administrator

 A tenant-level role that allows users to administer their own tenant.
 The Tenant Administrator roles applies to all of OCS rather than just to Communities.
 In OCS, user roles are managed as part of the Security component.
+In Communities, Tenant Administrators can create a community and accept invitations to include their tenant in other communities.

 ### Community owner

-A tenant who created a community.
+The community owner refers to the tenant that created a community.
 A community owner is not a role and is not granted any privileges.
 By default, Tenant Administrators are granted the privilege to create communities.